-Playback and Record can be stopped using the IDLE command.
-However, this causes both Playback and Record to be stopped.
-To stop Playback without stopping Record or to stop Record without stopping Playback, the STOP command may be used.
-There are three stop commands, two for Playback and one for Record:
+Playback and Record can be stopped using the Idle command.
+However, this stops both Playback and Record.
+To stop Playback without stopping Record or to stop Record without stopping Playback, the Stop command may be used.
+There are three Stop commands, two for Playback and one for Record: